OpenCouncilData/Ckan-Upload/README.md

 This simple command-line tool automates the process of updating an existing resource (file) in a CKAN based repository such as data.gov.au or data.vic.gov.au.
 It is intended to allow councils to automate the regular updating of data.

+Developed by Steve Bennett, as part of the OpenCouncilData toolkit funded by MAV Technology, and released under the MIT License.

 Pre-requisites: Python, Pip, Git

 ### Installation: